3 Infrastructure ETFs to Harness the Spending Boom

-Global X U.S. Infrastructure Development ETF (PAVE, $27.44) is an exchange-traded fund that offers concentrated exposure to U.S.-listed infrastructure stocks.
-It's also the largest infrastructure ETF on the market, courtesy of $3.7 billion in inflows this year amid optimism on a spending bill.
+Global X U.S. Infrastructure Development ETF (PAVE, $28.80) is an exchange-traded fund that offers concentrated exposure to U.S.-listed infrastructure stocks.
+It's also the largest infrastructure ETF on the market, courtesy of $3.8 billion in inflows this year driven primarily by optimism about the spending bill.

 Adding to the allure of this infrastructure ETF, CFRA gives the fund its highest rating of five stars.

 FlexShares Stoxx Global Broad Infrastructure Index Fund